-Full Stack Developer Roadmap: A Complete Guide [2024]
+Full Stack Developer Roadmap: A Complete Guide [updated]

 Are you interested in becoming a web wizard who knows how to build websites and applications from start to finish?
 Then, you’re in the right place!
-This blog is all about the Full Stack Developer Roadmap for 2024 that covers everything you need to know to become a successful full stack developer.
+This blog is all about the Full Stack Developer Roadmap that covers everything you need to know to become a successful full stack developer.

 We’ll start with the basics: what full stack development is all about.
 Then, we’ll learn about the tools and skills you need to learn, including different coding languages and systems that help websites run smoothly.